-The final report must be submitted by 31 March 2023 at the latest.
+The final report must be submitted by 31 March 2025 at the latest.
 The final report must be produced specifically for the national association(s) supporting the research project.
 It cannot be a journal article or part of a thesis, for example.
-One electronic and five hard copies of the final report must be submitted to UEFA.
-For the interim report, only one electronic copy is required.
+An electronic version of the interim and final reports must be submitted to UEFA.
 The jury and UEFA will assess the quality of the research based on the final report and may ask for amendments or additional information, particularly if the initial objectives of the research have not been met.
 In exceptional cases, UEFA may withdraw the grant if it deems the quality of the project to be unsatisfactory or to have deviated from the planned deliverables.

-In addition to the final report, a one-page document summarising the key practical outcomes of the research for European football (UEFA and its stakeholders) must be sent to UEFA by 30 April 2023.
+In addition to the final report, a one-page document summarising the key practical outcomes of the research for European football (UEFA and its stakeholders) must be sent to UEFA by 30 April 2025.

-The researcher, or the team in the case of joint research, will be invited to present their key outcomes and recommendations to UEFA in May or June 2023.
-This 30-minute presentation will be by conference call to the UEFA Research Grant Jury and experts from the UEFA administration.
+The researcher, or the team in the case of joint research, will be invited to present their key outcomes and recommendations to UEFA in May or June 2025.
+This 15-minute presentation will be by conference call to the UEFA Research Grant Jury and experts from the UEFA administration.
 Representatives of the supporting UEFA member association(s) will also be invited to attend.
-The presentation will be followed by approximately 25 minutes of questions and answers.
+The presentation will be followed by approximately 30 minutes of questions and answers.
 UEFA will provide the (lead) researcher with detailed guidelines prior to the presentation; however, it should be noted that the presentation should focus on the results and practical outcomes of the research.